Call Us

 Whether you take cocaine occasionally, regularly or have used it once or twice, it's important to understand the risks involved in mixing it with alcohol.
 Both substances affect the body and mind, even when taken alone, and there are even greater risks when they're consumed together.

 As cocaine is a stimulant and alcohol is a depressant, the collective pressure they put on your body and mind can be dangerous.
-Within this blog, we have outlined the immediate and longer-term risks that mixing cocaine and alcohol can have on your health and wellbeing.
+Here, we explore the immediate and longer-term risks that mixing cocaine and alcohol can have on your health and wellbeing.

 The short-term risks of mixing cocaine and alcohol